 But.
 BUT!
-That’s not where it ends, y’all.
-The already-glorious roasted Brussels are then drizzled with a teensy bit more balsamic before being tossed with a combo of crunchy roasted pistachios and chewy dried cranberries.
+That's not where it ends, y'all.
+The already-glorious Roasted Brussels Sprouts with Balsamic are thentossed with a combo of crunchy roasted pistachios and chewy dried cranberries.
 The final contrast of flavors and textures is out of this world.

 And back to that quick and easy thing...it really and truly is, y'all.
 So easy, in fact, that there's no reason to just relegate this recipe to the holidays.
 It would be a lovely addition to your menu plan for dinner parties and entertaining.
 Furthermore, it would be just the culinary treat to make a regular weeknight dinner feel special!

 One last final bonus...IT'S HEALTHY, TOO!
 I'm telling you, vegetable candy is the best kind of candy.
 When you can't stop eating it, there's no guilt involved.
 And that's what we call a win-win!

 I hope you have a chance try these Roasted Brussels Sprouts with Balsamic, Pistachios, and Cranberries, whether next week for Thanksgiving or next month for Christmas or on some random Tuesday in between.

 They're easy to make and yummy to eat and guaranteed to elicit oooos and ahhhs...assuming, of course, you don't devour them all straight off the pan before they can make it to the table.

 - Cook your Brussels sprouts on a large rimmed half sheet pan.
 Lining it with foil will make clean-up easier.
 And if you're worried about sticking, you can lay a sheet of parchment paper on top of the foil.